 The live Mindfulness-Based Stress Reduction course (MBSR) is normally offered in March and in September.
-The next class will begin on September 16 (for details see September class Details).
+The September class is underway (see September class Details).
+The next class will be starting March 11.

 The course is modeled on the MBSR program founded by Jon Kabat-Zinn at the University of Massachusetts Medical Center.
 The course is a blend of meditation, body awareness and yoga: learning through practice and discussion how our body handles (and can resolve) stress neurologically.
 Through participation in this course, participants learn to increase their ability to: